A new article (from a LOTR artist and/or collector) will be added each month or so.

 Over the years, pieces of panels appeared on eBay or on Scoundrel, and were purchased for their ‘stand-alone’ artistry with no real expectation of completing the panel.

 Then years later, the other/another part appears on eBay or offered for sale by another collector.

-For the LOTR Arts collection this has occurred eight times - in one case the circumstances were so remarkable they are given in detail.
+For the LOTR Arts collection this has occurred eight times - in one case the circumstances were so remarkable they are given in detail below.

 Despite realising that it would be virtually impossible to find the other pieces of the panel, I decided that the two-card image of Frodo was spectacular in itself, so took the BIN.

-Hours after this, another collector contacted the seller, saying they had piece (2), asking if he wished to purchase it?
-The seller agreed to continue with our BIN deal and to broker the sale of part (2) for me.
+Hours after this, another collector contacted the seller, saying they had the card of the hand holding the Ring, asking if he wished to purchase it.
+The seller agreed to continue with our BIN deal and to broker the sale of this extra card for me.

-The seller and I agreed that it would be highly improbable to ever find the last piece, as it had been rumored that there were a huge number of unopened MII boxes; in any case, even if it had been pulled it might take twenty years to locate.
-Not more than twenty hours later, another collector contacted the seller saying they had piece (3).
+The seller and I agreed that it would be highly improbable to ever find the final piece, as it had been rumored that there were a huge number of unopened MII boxes; in any case, even if it had been pulled it might take twenty years to locate.
+Not more than twenty hours later, another collector contacted the seller saying they had the card of Frodo's arm.